 “Some of the big US supermarket players have been known to turn away truckloads of fruit because it doesn’t meet their exact size and colour specifications, and that fruit will end up just being dumped,” explains Butters.
 “Trying to reduce that kind of waste, and build transparency and trust between operators is part of what we’re trying to do.”

-“When we started there weren’t many people out in industry who had these skill sets.
-However, the universities were teaching these to their computer science students, and encouraging them to undertake Master’s and PhDs in these fields.”
+“When we started there weren’t many people out in the industry who had these skill sets.
+However, the universities were teaching these to their computer science students, and encouraging them to undertake Master’s and PhDs in these fields,” Butters says.

 “Callaghan Innovation has been a massive help to our business,” says Butters.
 “By working with them, and AUT and Waikato universities, we’ve been able to find a lot of talent in the right areas to fuel our R&D pipeline,” he says.

-In its first year in use during the last US apple harvest, Spectre scanned 60,000 apple bins.
+Hectre has hit the ground running in the US.
+In its first year in use during the US apple harvest, Spectre scanned 60,000 apple bins.
 And feedback from that experience is helping inform the next phase of technology development.